-Food waste is sometimes literally the low-hanging fruit of combatting climate change.
+Food waste is often literally the low-hanging fruit of combatting climate change.
 These simple 23 tactics will help you waste less food and save more money.

 I finally made tomato paste and it tastes amazing.
 This has been on my to-do, to-cook, to-blog list since I started blogging.
 Like many things I now make from scratch, I will never be able to eat store-bought tomato paste again because homemade tastes incredible.
 Don’t say I didn’t warn you.
 I followed the recipe […]